 Father Daniel in Iraq reflects on Christmas.
 His church is a safe place for 1,600 Iraqi Christians displaced by conflict.

 After two years under the rule of a harsh militant group, children and families are fleeing newly-liberated villages and towns near Mosul, Iraq.
 World Vision’s Child-Friendly Spaces in Zelican camp give them a chance to play and be kids again.

-Innovative projects through the World Food Program empower people like Saeeda — displaced from Mosul, Iraq, 2 years ago — to cook a favorite recipe from home.
+Innovative projects through the World Food Programme empower people like Saeeda — displaced from Mosul, Iraq, two years ago — to cook a favorite recipe from home.

 As the fight accelerates to retake Mosul, hundreds of thousands of are expected to flee from the Iraq conflict like Hada’s family has done.
 Read her story.

 Refugees are more than just numbers.
 They are some of the most incredible people on earth, as World Vision writer Kari Costanza found in Iraq.